-How to Monitor, Manage, and Model It for Business Success
+How to Monitor, Manage, and Your Model Cash Flow for Business Success

 Cash flow is on every business owners’ mind due to the global economic conditions that 2020 has wrought.
 Understanding cash flow as a concept and as a series of processes helps businesses succeed and has become especially important in an economy like we're experiencing now.

 Before we get to the 3 M’s of cash flow, let’s first talk about the definition of cash flow itself and why you should care about it.